iqiukp/ZoomPlot-MATLAB/README.md

 ## Main features

-- Easy application by only two lines of code
+- Easy application with just two lines of code
 - Interactive plotting
-- Drag the mouse to adjust the size and position of the sub-coordinate system
-- Drag the mouse to adjust the size and position of the magnification zone
+- Support for image and figure classes
+- Support for multiple zoomed zones
+- Custom settings of parameters and themes

 ## Requirements